jalvarez2016/hackathon/README.md

-# Code Nation 2019 Advanced Hackathon: Hack the Impact
+# Code Nation Hackathon: README Template

+Edit the README to answer the following questions before you submit your project.

 ### Your Project Members